eWaterCycle/era5cli/README.rst

 A command line interface to download ERA5 data from the `Copernicus Climate Data Store <https://climate.copernicus.eu/>`_.

-era5cli enables you to: ​
+With era5cli you can: ​

 - download meteorological data in GRIB/NetCDF
 - list and retrieve information on available variables and pressure levels